Tea and toast syndrome

-Tea and toast syndrome is a form of malnutrition commonly experienced by elderly people who are unable to prepare meals and tend to themselves.
-The term is not intrinsic to bread products only.
-It describes limited dietary patterns which lead to reduced calories resulting in a deficiency of vitamins and other nutrients.
+Tea and toast syndrome is a form of malnutrition commonly experienced by elderly people who cannot prepare meals and tend to themselves.
+The term is not intrinsic to tea or bread products only; rather, it describes limited dietary patterns that lead to reduced calories resulting in a deficiency of vitamins and other nutrients.
 This can contribute to a gradual loss of wellness and muscle due to poor protein intake.
 In elderly individuals with a low GFR, the syndrome may manifest itself as hyponatremia, a low concentration of the electrolyte sodium in the bloodstream.
 This is attributed to drinking a large amount of water while consuming a diet poor in salt and protein.
 Hyponatremia can lead to various neurological problems ranging from headaches and a decreased ability to think, to seizures and coma in the most severe cases.

 Signs and symptoms

-Some signs and symptoms of malnutrition in older adults may include: unintended weight loss, tiredness and fatigue, muscle weakness or loss of strength, constipation, dizziness, syncope, gastritis, peptic ulcers, paleness of the skin, poor wound healing, depression, problems with memory, a weak immune system, and anemia.
+Some signs and symptoms of malnutrition in older adults may include unintended weight loss, tiredness and fatigue, muscle weakness or loss of strength, constipation, dizziness, syncope, gastritis, peptic ulcers, paleness of the skin, poor wound healing, depression, problems with memory, a weak immune system, and anemia.

 Causes

 The syndrome often occurs once children have moved away, and a partner has died or is dying.
 An elderly person with nobody left to cook for, or without the skills to cook, will revert to a diet of simple foods such as bread, cheese and crackers, and canned foods.
 While the sodium content is variable in such foods, they are among the top contributors of sodium in the average American's diet.
 However, if portion sizes are inadequate, a person may not be consuming enough protein and salt.
-When combined with excessive water intake, this results insufficient solute concentration.
+When combined with excessive water intake, this results in insufficient solute concentration.
 Patients with poor kidney function, or low glomerular filtration rate, are at even higher risk of hyponatremia due to increased water retention.
 According to the New York Times, as many as 60% of seniors living at home are either malnourished or at risk of becoming malnourished.
-In addition to the problems lack of nutrients will cause, this state also means that the complications of other illnesses, even the common cold, can be much more severe.
+In addition to the problems that a lack of nutrients will cause, this state also means that the complications of other illnesses, even the common cold, can be much more severe.

 Factors that lead to the syndrome include poverty, social isolation, psychological issues such as depression, loss of taste and smell, chronic illnesses that cause a lack of appetite, dental problems that result in difficulty chewing and swallowing foods, a decline in cognitive functioning, alcoholism, and physical disabilities and limitations.
 Though less of a factor than psychological issues, the increased number of medications often taken by elderly people can also affect eating habits.
 These medications may suppress appetite, make food taste different, or affect how nutrients are absorbed, making it even less likely seniors will get the required nutrients.
 8% of seniors suffer from hyponatremia, although it is unclear how much of that is due to "tea and toast" diets.